 You could also simply keep the vehicles with the roads without worrying about the magnet board or the magnets: I love how the magnets follow along the road and keep the many vehicles in place!

-With this “town,” I’ve also included a “Does It Go?” sort page with silly things like a banana, a window, and a bucket in addition to a car, a bike, and a little red wagon.
-Richard Scarry’s BusyTown book has a variety of silly “cars” so now Strawberry can sort out the real versus the not real vehicles after she reads the Cars and Trucks book.
+As a free download for you, I’ve also created a “Does It Go?” sort page with silly things like a banana, a window, and a bucket in addition to a car, a bike, and a little red wagon.
+Now my littlest one can sort out the real versus the not real vehicles after she reads the Cars and Trucks book.

 To coordinate, I also sent some of these activities in her workbox today: